-In response to my brother in law, I would certainly agree that associate salaries fresh out of law school have just become plain silly.
+In response to my brother-in-law, I would agree that associate salaries fresh out of law school have just become plain silly.
 And I say that not because of the amounts at issue, but because of the incongruity between those amounts and the “new work ethic” of those now entering the profession.
-It is truly difficult to look someone in the face who is making $160K a year and seriously consider their views on work/life balance.
-That is not to say that our profession cannot make work/life balance a reality.
+It is difficult to look someone in the face who is making $160K a year and seriously consider their views on work/life balance.
+Not that our profession cannot make work/life balance a reality.
 It is to say, however, that those entering the workforce seem to think (and I concede this is a gross generalization) that they ought to be able to punch the clock 9-5 and still get those princely sums of money and bonuses.
 When an associate bills 1600 hours (10% of which is then written off for various reasons) and charges another 200 hours of non-billable time, and then calls it a year, I can safely say we are paying new associates too much.

-The post following my brother in law’s simply confirms that people presume the worst about folks in large firms, and we have to try like crazy to overcome that presumption.
+The post following my brother-in-law’s post simply confirms that people presume the worst about folks in large firms, and we have to try like crazy to overcome that presumption.
 Finally, I have to make a confession.
 The thing that makes me most likely to stay at a large firm is my intolerance towards unsophisticated purchasers of legal services.
-This is barely polite way of saying I cannot work with plaintiffs.
-I don’t mean to suggest that plaintiffs are untermenchen or moronic.
-I simply prefer to work for/with individuals who appreciate the fact that (a) my time is their money; (b) their case/problem is not the only thing on my desk for the next six months; and (c) I’m a trained professional who does not need to be harangued constantly with emails and phone calls.
+This is a barely polite way of saying I cannot work with plaintiffs.
+I don’t mean to suggest that plaintiffs are Untermenschen or moronic.
+I prefer to work for/with individuals who appreciate the fact that (a) my time is their money; (b) their case/problem is not the only thing on my desk for the next six months, and (c) I’m a trained professional who does not need to be harangued constantly with emails and phone calls.

 Frankly, I find most of this to be a tempest in a teapot.
-The age old distrust between smaller firm practitioners and large firm practitioners makes little sense to me.
+The age-old distrust between smaller firm practitioners and large firm practitioners makes little sense to me.
 I don’t generalize about smaller firm attorneys.
 I don’t assume they are less skilled, less intelligent, less ethical, or anything of the sort.
-In fact I make a point to drum into my associates a sense of respect for any opponent.
-Likewise, maybe I’m doing it all wrong, but I have yet to find a judge who will allow me to run a smaller firm lawyer out of the room by virtue of my supposedly superior large firm resources.
+In fact, I make a point to drum into my associates a sense of respect for any opponent.
+Likewise, maybe I’m doing it all wrong, but I have yet to find a judge who will allow me to run a smaller firm lawyer out of the room because of my supposedly superior large firm resources.
 I just don’t see it–maybe it’s the market in which I practice.

 I wholeheartedly agree that smaller firm practitioners and many in the public sector numerically have extraordinary amounts of trial experience, and this does not hold true in large firms.
-I do think that this fact tends to overshadow the differences in practice, however.
+I think that this fact overshadows the differences in practice, however.
 I have seen many, many Assistant US Attorneys and prosecutors come and go in the large firm environment.
 We bring them in because numerically they have hundreds of trials under their belt.
-They leave because qualitatively, they have little or no experience in the types of cases we tend to try.
+They leave because qualitatively; they have little or no experience in the cases we try.
 I have a law school colleague (read “ex-wife”) who has tried well over 500 DUI trials as a prosecutor.
-She would not have an iota of how to try a Fair Labor Standards Act collective action with 50,000 class members nor would her style allow her to succeed even if she could master the process.
+She would not have an iota of how to try a Fair Labor Standards Act collective action with 50,000 class members, nor would her style allow her to succeed even if she could master the process.

-That is not to say that trial experience isn’t important.
+Not that trial experience isn’t important.
 It is critically important so I give my associates lots of loss leader small cases to try just to gain experience.
-However, quantity and quality don’t always meet dead center when it comes to trial work.
+However, quantity and quality don’t always meet the dead center when it comes to trial work.
 In 20 years I have tried roughly 20 cases.
-Nonetheless, I am EXTREMELY confident that I can try to a defense verdict an employment case better than someone with 100 non-employment jury trials because I know the subject matter better than anyone else (don’t mean to brag but I’m making a point).
-More importantly from a client’s perspective, I will obtain summary judgment in 95% of my employment cases because I have a command of my subject matter.
-I don’t think someone with 500 trials can hit that percentage number without having travelled the path I have followed.
-In that respect, my brother in law is correct.
+Nonetheless, I am EXTREMELY confident that I can try to a defense verdict an employment case better than someone with 100 non-employment jury trials because I know the subject better than anyone else (don’t mean to brag but I’m making a point).
+More importantly, from a client’s perspective, I will obtain summary judgment in 95% of my employment cases because I have a command of my subject matter.
+I don’t think someone with 500 trials can hit that percentage number without having traveled the path I have followed.
+In that respect, my brother-in-law is correct.
 As a young associate, I third-chaired (read “watched”) countless trials by some of the best trial lawyers in this part of the country.
 I learned from every one of those experiences and put those lessons to work as I first-chaired my own trials later in my career.
-Had I simply started trying cases from day one, I firmly believe I would be a very different kind of trial lawyer.
-In a perfect world, we should all have those learning experience PLUS 500 trials under our belts, but that is pretty rare.
-That is what puts my brother in law in some very rarified air, having worked with big firm litigators early but then was able to try tons of his own cases.
+Had I started trying cases from day one, I firmly believe I would be a very different kind of trial lawyer.
+In a perfect world, we should all have those learning experiences PLUS 500 trials under our belts, but that is pretty rare.
+That is what puts my brother-in-law in some very rarified air, having worked with big firm litigators early but then could try tons of his own cases.
 We would all love to have that combination of mentoring and actual hands-on experience, but it’s very tough to get it.